What is the Best Way to Learn Spanish?

 Are you one who remembers a person’s name but not their face?
 In this case, you might be part of the aural or auditory learners.
 You need to hear information to learn and understand effectively.

 While others struggle to get through a never-ending lecture, you easily grasp and remember the information.
-Auditory learners tend to scrutinize things, open group discussions and verbally express their interests
+Auditory learners tend to scrutinize things, open group discussions and verbally express their interests.

 To correctly remember information, they must orally repeat what they see, re-listen to recorded lectures or speeches, and, since they are easily distracted by noise, need a quiet study environment.
 An auditory learner might remember every detail of a conversation you have with them or know the lyrics to every song you hear on the radio.